Erin Elizabeth Adams

 The references in my works are intentionally subtle, as I create a new personal language through abstraction, problem solving color, mark-making, and process.
 Painting ultimately expresses the intangible and possibilities within an image.
 The tension created through the marks has become a representation of existing between cultures and ideas.

 Through performance, installation, video, photographic documentation, viewer interactions, and social practice I create situations that provide audience members the opportunity to experience very private moments in very public situations.
 Thematically, my projects address ideas of service, perception, liberation, privacy, power, and labor by utilizing my employment as research to inform my art practice.
-Having dissected my careers as a professional cabinetmaker, busboy, locksmith, and yoga-teacher, I utilize the under-appreciated aspects of human existence – such as furniture, locks, teachers, and service professionals – as raw material to craft my artistic experiences.
-Most recently from 2011-2017 I worked behind the scenes as a labourer in the adult-fetish-film industry spawning an artistic investigation into the intimacy-of-the-self through the lens of judgement, privacy, commerce, and the utility of the body as a tool of capitalism.
-In 2002 I received my BFA with honors from the New Genres department of The San Francisco Art Institute.
+Having dissected my careers as a professional cabinetmaker, busboy, locksmith, yoga-teacher, and production assistant for adult-fetish films, I utilize the under-appreciated aspects and roles of human existence – such as furniture, locks, teachers, and service professionals – as raw material to craft my artistic experiences.
+In 2002, I received my BFA with honors from the New Genres department of The San Francisco Art Institute.
 My work has been displayed extensively nationally and internationally in performance, gallery, public, and museum contexts and has been reviewed in Art Forum, The New York Times, and The Los Angeles Times.
-Selected exhibitions include Conflux, New York City; Charlie James Gallery, Los Angeles; 826 Valencia Street, San Francisco; Portland State University, Portland, OR; and S.M.A.K (Municipal Museum of Contemporary Art), Ghent, Belgium.
-In 2010 I was an artist in residency with Vooruit Center for the Arts in Ghent, Belgium.
-Two of my photographs are housed in The Berkeley Art Museum’s permanent collection.
-From March 2018-September 2019 I was an artist in residence at Grand Central Art Center at Cal State, Fullerton funded through a generous grant from the Warhol Foundation for Visual Arts.
+In 2010, I was an artist in residence with Vooruit Center for the Arts in Ghent, Belgium and two of my photographs are housed in The Berkeley Art Museum’s permanent collection.
+From 03/2018-09/2019 I was an artist in residence at the Grand Central Art Center in Santa, Ana, CA funded through a generous grant from the Warhol Foundation for the Visual Arts.

 Integrity to the state of discomfort is one of my highest compositional value.
 It is how I discover the sculptural form inside my medium and the way that I loosen my creatures from the grip of motionlessness.
 Masters, such as Michelangelo, believed themselves to be aware of an immobilized being embedded into their medium.
 The sculptor became the privileged midwife of releasing a figure from its physical bondage, surface, and landscape.
 But what if the object became caught between the world of its medium and the final destination of its form?
 This question both fascinates and excites me.
 My Uncomfortable Creatures explore this intention.
 A type of sculptural purgatory.